nus-cs2103/website-base/admin/appendixE-gitHub.md

 **Wrapping up a Milestone**:<br>
 ==Here are the conditions to satisfy for a milestone to be considered properly wrapped up==:
-  * A working product tagged with the correct tag (e.g. v1.2) is pushed to the main repo.
+  * A working product tagged with the correct tag (e.g. `v1.2`) is pushed to the main repo.
   * All tests passing on Travis for the version tagged above.
-  * Milestone updated to match the product i.e. all issues completed and PRs merged for the milestone should be assigned to the milestone.<br>
+  * Milestone updated to match the product i.e. all issues completed and PRs merged for the milestone should be assigned to the milestone.
+Incomplete issues/PRs should be moved to a future milestone.<br>
     <img src="{{baseUrl}}/admin/images/assigningIssuesToMilestones.png" width="700"/>
   * Milestone closed.
 If there are incomplete issues or unmerged PRs in the milestone, move them to a future milestone.<br>
     <img src="{{baseUrl}}/admin/images/closingMilestones.png" width="700"/>